danww/jQuery-Scrollbar-Anchor/README.markdown

       $('#element').scrollbarAnchor();
     </script>

+...where '#element' is the id of the element you wish to anchor to the scrollbar.

 ## Some options

 There are a few options you can pass when you instantiate the Scrollbar Anchor plugin: